 - eat or drink too fast

 - wear loose-fitting dentures

 Bacteria in your large intestine

-What conditions cause excess gas or increase gas symptoms?
+What health conditions can cause problems with gas symptoms?

-Some conditions can cause you to have more gas than usual or have more symptoms when you have gas.
-These conditions include the following:
+Some health conditions can cause you to have more gas than usual or have more gas symptoms.

 Small intestinal bacterial overgrowth